aleph-im/aleph-vm/doc/INSTALL-Ubuntu-20.04.md

 ALEPH_VM_NETWORK_INTERFACE=enp0s1
 ```
 (don't forget to replace `enp0s1` with the name of your default network interface).

+#### Volumes and partitions

+Two directories are used to store data from the network:
+- `/var/lib/aleph/vm` contains all the execution and persistent data.
+- `/var/cache/aleph/vm` contains data downloaded from the network.

+These two directories must be stored on the same partition.
+That partition must meet the minimum requirements specified for a CRN.

+> 💡 This is required due to the software using hard links to optimize performance and disk usage.

+#### Applying changes

 Finally, restart the service:
 ```shell